-Every session you facilitate needs to have a clear end point: an objective to achieve, or a decision to make.
+Every meeting you facilitate needs to have a clear endpoint: an objective to achieve, or a decision to make.
 Make sure your agenda covers this so participants know why they’re there, and (importantly) what it would take to finish the meeting early.

-It’s worth reiterating the goal at the start of the meeting, too.
+It’s worth reiterating the objective at the start of the meeting, too.
 Heck, you could even write it on the whiteboard to serve as guardrails for the discussion – especially if you’re likely to have detractors in the room.
-If the discussion heads down a rabbit hole, you can pull the group back out by reminding them of the meeting’s objective.
+If the conversation heads down a rabbit hole or veers off-course, you can get the group back on track by reminding them of the meeting’s purpose.

 Speaking of off-topic ideas…

-If a idea pops up that is valuable not off-point, offer to create a “parking lot” and jot it down (usually on the whiteboard or in the meeting notes).
-Because today is all about nailing your objective for this meeting.
+If an idea pops up that is valuable, but off-point, offer to create a “parking lot” and jot it down (usually on the whiteboard or in the meeting notes) so you can come back to it later.
+Because right now is all about nailing your objective for this meeting.

 Knowing their thoughts aren’t lost forever to the aether helps people return their focus to the outcome you’re striving for.

-If you’re facilitating a Health Monitor session or a retrospective, be on high alert for people who need to be drawn into the discussion.
-Consider the personality types amongst your participants, and try to get everyone to contribute to the discussion evenly (more or less).
+If you’re facilitating a problem-solving meeting or a retrospective, be on high alert for people who need to be drawn into the discussion.
+Consider the personality types amongst your attendees, and try to get everyone to contribute to the discussion evenly (more or less).
 The quiet people in the group might not be shy, per se.
 In fact, they might have a lot to say, if given the opportunity.
-It’s your job as facilitator to carve out space for them to speak.
+It’s your job as the facilitator to carve out space for them to speak.

-Also, understand who has the final say on whatever decisions you’re making, and use them as a tie-breaker if the group can’t come to consensus.
-That person can come in especially handy when deciding who owns follow-up items.
+Also, understand who has the final say on whatever decisions you’re making, and use them as a tie-breaker if the group can’t reach a consensus.
+That person can also come in handy when deciding who owns follow-up items.

 Don’t hit them physically – that’d hurt.
 I mean stand up, congregate around the whiteboard, and bring some dynamic energy to the room.
 This isn’t the UN General Assembly, after all.
 (Unless you actually work at the UN.
 In which case, good on ya.)

 One dead-simple facilitation hack I like is having people write their thoughts on sticky notes, then walk up to the front of the room and post them a whiteboard or butcher’s paper.
 Once everyone is done posting up ideas, take turns coming up front to present those ideas to the group.
-Works great in problem-solving or brainstorming-flavored sessions like Mindmapping, Premortem, or Disrupt.
+Works great in problem-solving or brainstorming-flavored meetings like mindmapping and premortems.